 Provides a general knowledge of Supply Chain Management (SCM) and the associated functions necessary for delivery goods and services to customers.
 The course will focus on what employees and managers must do to ensure an effective Supply Chain exists in their organization.
 Topics include: Introduction to SCM, E-Commerce, Material Management, Information Technology, Measuring SCM performance, Purchasing and Distribution, and Research and Case Studies.
-Pre-requisites: One Required Program Admission Co-requisites: None

-SCMA 1003 - Introduction to Transportation and Logistics Management (3)
+SCMA 1003 - Introduction to Transportation and Logistics Management

 Businesses today cannot be competitive without a good transportation and logistics network.
 This course introduces the five basic forms of transportation and provides an understanding of the economic fundamentals underlying each mode.
 Students then discuss ways in which today's supply chain manager can use these transportation modes to achieve efficiencies and cost effectiveness necessary for a company to survive in today's global markets.
-Pre-requisites: All Required MKTG 1100 - Principles of Marketing Co-requisites: None